Pelican-Elegant/elegant/documentation/content/Contributing/contributing-to-the-project.md

 - [Pre-commit]({filename}./pre-commit.md) on the project source
 - [yaspeller]({filename}./ya-spell-check.md) on the project source
 - publish for the documentation site
-- [w3c_validator](https://pypi.org/project/Online-W3C-Validator/) on the documentation site
+- [w3c_validator](https://pypi.org/project/Online-W3C-Validator/) on the documentation site <!-- yaspeller ignore -->
-- [html5validator](https://pypi.org/project/html5validator/) on the documentation site
+- [html5validator](https://pypi.org/project/html5validator/) on the documentation site <!-- yaspeller ignore -->

 More information on how our team uses Travis CI is detailed [in this article]({filename}./travis-ci-and-doc-website.md).